 In addition to this focus on team dynamics, it may also be constructive to learn how the Alpha team related to other outside organizational and managerial areas, especially since so many other technical teams that have enjoyed these same high performing characteristics have ended up unsuccessful in their efforts.
-For example, although the Alpha design team was strongly committed to delivering its technical advances within an extremely tight and aggressive development schedule, the team did not have the strong, unqualified support of senior management, many of whom were very skeptical about what the Alpha team was trying to do.
-Furthermore, Digital management did not give the team any additional outside resource support from other technical or system development groups.
-For the most part, the team was not viewed by management or by many other groups within Digital as a well-disciplined, high-performing team.
+For example, although the Alpha design team was strongly committed to delivering its technical advances within an extremely tight and aggressive development schedule, the team did not have the strong, unqualified support of the senior management within the systems and software groups, many of whom were very skeptical about what the Alpha team was trying to do.
+Furthermore, although semiconductor management was supportive, outside Digital management could not give the team any additional resource support from other technical or system development groups, given their existing product stream focus and commitments.
+For the most part, the team was not viewed by management or by many other groups within Digital as a well-disciplined, highperforming team.
 To the contrary, these individuals were often perceived as a somewhat arrogant, albeit respected, "band of high-powered technical renegades."
-The Alpha team members may have trusted each other - they did not, however, trust management.
+The Alpha team members may have trusted each other - they did not, however, trust management outside the semiconductor area.
 Yet, despite these apparent obstacles, the team was incredibly successful!
 How come?